lucasnbsb/AwsCertNotes/Mensaging and integration.md

   - client-side if the client does it itself

 - Access control: IAM polcies on the SQS api
-- SQS Access policies ( similar to S3 policies )
+- _SQS Access policies_ ( similar to S3 policies )
-  - enable cross-account
+  - _enable cross-account_
   - enable other services to write to the queue

 #### Visibility timeout

 - when the message is polled by a consumer it becomes invisible to other consumers and the visibility timeout begins
-- by default, it's 30 secconds, but if the message is not processed during the timeout it is returned
+- by default, it's _30 secconds_, but if the message is not processed during the timeout it is returned
 - if a consummer is not able to do it in time there is an api: `ChangeMessageVisibility`

 #### Dead Letter Queue DLQ